marioortizmanero/pdk-experiments/README.md

 You have to build the main binary and the plugins separately.
 You can then load the plugin with the main binary and see what happens.

+## Benchmarking

+The main crate in `src` includes some benchmarks that might be of interest.
+It requires a nightly compiler, and will work as long as the plugins are compiled in their `target` directories (see the READMEs of each sample for instructions).
+Remember to use `--release` when building both plugins.